Generalised M\"obius Categories and Convolution Kleene Algebras

 A \emph{Möbius $n$-catoid} is an $n$-catoid which is a Möbius catoid in each dimension $0\le i <n$.
 A \emph{strict Möbius $n$-category} is a Möbius $n$-catoid that is a strict $n$-category.

 In $n$-catoids, we obtain a filtration of fixpoint sets $(Q_i)_{0\le i<n}$ for the $s_i$ and $t_i$.
 Moreover, for all $i,j\le k$,

-Higher-dimensional composition of lower-dimensional elements are therefore trivial.
+Higher-dimensional compositions of lower-dimensional elements are therefore trivial.

-\begin{remark} As in strict $2$-categories, the higher cell structure imposed by the axioms of strict $n$-categories is globular.
-A $3$-cell, for instance, can be imagined as is a $3$-dimensional globe and its upper and lower faces are the upper and lower spherical $2$-cells glued together along the two $1$-cells spanning the equator.
-The cells in $n$-catoids satisfy the same relations, but the relations on the $n$ compositions and face maps are once again weaker than for $n$-categories and more difficult to visualise~\cite{CalkMPS25}. \end{remark}
+\begin{rem} As in strict $2$-categories, the higher cell structure imposed by the axioms of strict $n$-categories is globular.
+A $3$-cell, for instance, can be imagined as a $3$-dimensional globe and its upper and lower faces as the upper and lower spherical $2$-cells glued together along the two $1$-cells spanning the equator.
+The cells in $n$-catoids satisfy the same relations, but the relations on the $n$ compositions and face maps are once again weaker than for $n$-categories and more difficult to visualise~\cite{CalkMPS25}. \end{rem}

 Next we introduce the corresponding definitions of semiring and Kleene algebra.
 Once again, $n$-semirings and $n$-Kleene algebras are stacks of pairs of the corresponding $2$-structures.

 An \emph{$n$-semiring} is a structure $(S,+,0,\cdot_i,1_i,\dom_i,\cod_i)_{0\le i < n}$ such that the $(S,+,0,\cdot_i,1_i,\dom_i,\cod_i)$ are modal semirings and the structures interact as follows: \begin{itemize} \item for all $i\neq j$,